Edith Borella

 Edith Borella (November 25, 1890 - March 6, 1974) was an American silent film actress of Swiss descent.
 She starred in films such as the 1913 film Through the Neighbor's Window with Charlotte Burton which was her debut.
 Her career only lasted two years between 1913 and 1915 but in that period of time she starred in 46 films.
-She married popular English-American actor Edward Coxen in 1914.
+She married English-American actor Edward Coxen in 1914.